cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 ### Adding G10 GitHub repository to local WordPress installation
 Follow the steps below to add the G10 GitHub theme repository to your WordPress theme folder.
 <br>

+1. Navigate to your Local WordPress root directory, from there navigate to the themes folder `/wp-content/themes/`

+2. In the themes folder, create a new folder and name it whatever you like

+3. While in the folder right click and choose 'git bash here'

+4. Git bash terminal will appear, then you can type in the following commands to pull the theme from our [Github repository](https://github.com/cp3402-students/cp3402-2021-site-cp3402-2021-group10)

 ```
-1. Open your file explorer and navigate to your Local WordPress root directory.
-From there navigate to the themes folder `/wp-content/themes/`.

-2.In the themes folder, create a new folder and name it whatever you like.

-3. Go inside the folder and then right click and choose git bash here.

-4. Git bash terminal will appear and then you can type in the following commands to pull the theme from our [Github repository](https://github.com/cp3402-students/cp3402-2021-site-cp3402-2021-group10).

 git init

 git add .